 One of the many great security features that PIA has deployed is a Kill Switch.

-This is very useful on the off-chance that your VPN is leaking either the IP address/DNS; in such cases, the kill-switch automatically disconnects and shuts down every internet connected app.
+This is very useful on the off-chance that your VPN could leak either the IP address/DNS when losing connectivity; in such cases, the kill-switch automatically disconnects and shuts down every internet connected app and keeps you anonymous.